mpsitech/wznm-WhizniumSBE/README.md

 ### Reference / documentation

+- Documentation of model files (slightly outdated) as [Git repository](https://github.com/mpsitech/WhizniumSBE-docs)
+- [YouTube video](https://youtu.be/yBvqSAvEhDg) of the most essential workflow step when using WhizniumSBE - iterating a source code tree
+- A [datasheet .pdf](https://mpsitech-public.s3.eu-central-1.amazonaws.com/M2M_communication_v2.pdf) highlighting M2M communication options in WhizniumSBE-backed projects

 ### Marketing material

 Most of these publications pre-date Whiznium's Open Source era.

 ## Upcoming documentation

-- The Whiznium book (draft available [here](https://mpsitech-public.s3.eu-central-1.amazonaws.com/book.pdf)), offering an introduction to WhizniumSBE/DBE by means of a handy use case in the firsrt chapters, but also with a complete reference in the later chapters
+- The Whiznium book (draft available [here](https://mpsitech-public.s3.eu-central-1.amazonaws.com/book.pdf)), offering an introduction to WhizniumSBE/DBE by means of a handy use case in the first chapters, but also with a complete reference in the later chapters

 ## Related Repositories